 Alcohol and Drug Support

-Struggling with alcohol or drug use can feel overwhelming, but it’s important to know that you’re not alone.
-There are numerous services and organizations that can provide you with support, whether you're seeking help for yourself or someone you care about.
+Struggling with alcohol or drug use can feel overwhelming, but you’re not alone.
+There are many services and organizations ready to support you, whether for yourself or someone you care about.

 Who Can Help?

-• Drinkaware: A charity that offers information and advice on alcohol consumption and its effects.
+• Drinkaware: Charity providing info and advice on alcohol consumption and its effects.

-• Frank: A national helpline offering confidential advice and support for drug use.
+• Frank: National helpline offering confidential advice and support for drug use.

-• Alcoholics Anonymous (AA): A global fellowship providing support for people struggling with alcohol addiction.
+• Alcoholics Anonymous (AA): Global fellowship supporting people struggling with alcohol addiction.

-• NHS Addiction Services: Public health services offering counseling, rehabilitation, and support for substance use issues.
+• NHS Addiction Services: Public health counseling, rehabilitation, and support for substance use.

-• Counseling and Therapy Services: Available locally through NHS or private therapists who specialize in addiction treatment.
+• Counseling and Therapy: Local NHS or private therapists specializing in addiction treatment.

 How to Access Support?

-Reaching out for help with alcohol or drug use is a brave and important step.
-The services listed below provide a variety of options, from helplines to rehabilitation programs, and offer both immediate and long-term support.
+Reaching out for help is a brave and important step.
+The following options provide immediate and long-term support including helplines and rehab programs.

 For immediate support, visit the official NHS addiction support page: